dsonck92/ode/Danmaku.md

     This will rotate and stretch the sprite to form a line, this is used for beam like bullets.
 * Trail
     This will draw several (different) sprites where the bullet was.
 Used for laser like effects.

 File formats
 ------------

+The engine uses a special ogg background music file.
+It is an ogg file with special tags defining what should be repeated.